 We are proud to partner with the Thomson Reuters Foundation, the corporate foundation of the global news and information services company that works to advance media freedom, foster more inclusive economies and promote human rights.
-In 2021 we co-led a series of business roundtables to bring together leading businesses from a range of industry sectors to share expertise and best practice on putting human rights at the centre of business, including on how businesses can prepare for the EU legislative proposal on mandatory human rights and environmental due diligence.

 We are also the co-patrons of the UNGC Action Platform for Peace, Justice and Strong Institutions, aiming to develop and promote global business standards in understanding, implementing and reporting on businesses' engagement in global governance and underpinning anti-corruption, transparency and ethical operations.